muneendravipparthi/DataLoadAndTransformation/README.md

 **To find the data difference between Source and Destination** PositionReport_validationreport.csv  / PositionReport_validationreport.xlsx

-Note: Wanted entered wrong data in source file to show the failed record in reports
+Note: wantedly entered wrong data in source file to show the failed record in reports (PositionId P008)